holocm/golangvend/README.md

 its source tree from below `vendor/` and its pin from `vendor/pins` manually.

+## Skipping a dependency

+Sometimes the libraries that you pull in depend on other libraries, but you don't actually need these dependencies (e.g. because they are only used for unit tests).
+To make golangvend skip a dependency to e.g. `github.com/foo/bar`, touch the file `vendor/skip/github.com_foo_bar`.
+(The filename is the same as below `vendor/pins/`.)

 ## When all is fucked and you want to get out

 To revert all the changes that golangvend did, delete the `vendor` and